Rajeshwariiii/Student-Preformance-Prediction/README.md

-# 🧠 Student Score Predictor
+#  Student Score Predictor

 A web-based application that predicts student exam scores based on input factors such as hours studied, attendance, and previous scores.
 Built using Flask, this project leverages machine learning for educational performance forecasting.

 ---

-## 📌 Project Overview
+##  Project Overview

-This project helps visualize and predict a student's final exam score using input features.
+This project helps visualize and predict a student's final exam score using various input features.
 It uses a trained regression model and offers a simple user interface for input and result viewing.

----

-## 🚀 Features

-- 📈 Predict student scores based on input data
-- 🧠 Trained machine learning model (`model.pkl`)
-- 💻 Web interface using **Flask**
-- 📊 Data preprocessing and model training from CSV dataset
-- 📁 Modular code structure (with `static/`, `templates/`, etc.)

 ---